 A deposit made by the potential homebuyer to show that he or she is serious about buying the house.
 The earnest money may be applied toward the down payment at closing.
 If the sale does not go through, the earnest money deposit will be forfeited to the seller unless the purchase contract expressly provides conditions for its return to the buyer.

 The deposit of funds by the borrower to the lender in order to pay taxes and insurance premiums when they become due.
 Escrow could also be a deposit of funds to an attorney or escrow agent, which are disbursed once certain requirements are met.

-An owner's financial interest in a property; calculated by subtracting the amount still owed on the mortgage loon(s) from the fair market value of the property.
+An owner's financial interest in a property; calculate by subtracting the amount still owed on the mortgage loan(s) from the fair market value of the property.

 A mortgage with payments that remain the same throughout the life of the loan because the interest rate and other terms are fixed and do not change.

 An estimate of all closing fees including pre-paid and escrow items as well as lender charges.
 It must be given to the borrower within three days after submission of a loan application.

 A mortgage loan, usually in second mortgage, allowing a borrower to obtain cash against the equity of a home, up to a predetermined amount.